Iris Investigate User Guide¶

 Your tags automatically share with other users in your group.
 Your investigations are private by default, but you can also share them to your group.

-If you export a Search Hash to a user outside of your group, your tags are not visible.
+If you export a Search Hash to a user outside of your group, your tags aren't visible.

 Product menu¶